Skip to main content

 The Science (Quick Version)

-• Leavening works faster.
-Baking powder and baking soda produce gas that expands more than at sea level.
+• Leavening works harder.
+Baking powder and baking soda release gas, and that gas expands more aggressively than it does at sea level.

 What This Means in Grams

-For sugar, if the recipe says 200g of granulated sugar, reduce it to about 185g at Denver altitude.
-Less sugar means a stronger structure.
+If the recipe calls for 200g of granulated sugar, try reducing to about 185g to 190g at Denver altitude.
+Less sugar helps the crumb set with more strength.

 Cities That Need These Adjustments